 Climate-related Disclosures regime

-In recognition of the ongoing impact that climate change has on New Zealand the Government has introduced a requirement for large entities to prepare and lodge annual climate-related disclosures (climate statements).
+In recognition of the ongoing impact that climate change has on New Zealand the Government introduced a requirement for large entities to prepare and lodge annual climate-related disclosures (climate statements).
 These entities are called Climate Reporting Entities (CREs) under the Financial Markets Conduct Act 2013.

-Which organisations are Climate Reporting Entities (CREs)
+Which entities are Climate Reporting Entities (CREs)

 Lodging climate statements with the Companies Office

 The Registrar and the Companies Office are responsible for maintaining an online register of climate statements – the Climate-related Disclosures Register – and collecting the related fees and levies.
 CREs will lodge their climate statements and exemption notices by uploading them to the register.

 Independent monitoring and enforcment of the regime